oboyle-matthew/cellsociety/PLAN.md

 Related to this, we are unsure whether to put an upper bound on the number of rows and columns.
 Although it should technically be possible to have an infinite number of cells under this model, when actually computing a simulation there will be input values for rows and columns that would simply be too big to implement effectively - the program would not be able to run quickly and it could possibly crash.
 Therefore, we thought it would be a good idea to cap the number of rows and columns that the user can input, possibly at 100.
 This will most likely change, however, as we start to code and test with different values.
 We would like to allow the user to choose as big a number as possible without causing it to affect the program negatively.

-After the user inputs the data, the grid will appear in its initialized state, which will be chosen randomly, with some factors chosen by user input (for example we may let the user decide the number of empty blocks, ratio of one block style to another etc.) The user will then be prompted to press ENTER to start the simulation, which will run automatically.
+After the user inputs the data, the grid will appear in its initialized update, which will be chosen randomly, with some factors chosen by user input (for example we may let the user decide the number of empty blocks, ratio of one block style to another etc.) The user will then be prompted to press ENTER to start the simulation, which will run automatically.
 There will be speed + and - buttons to increase and decrease the speed of simulation throughout.
 There will also be an option available at all times to press ESC to return to the main menu.
 At any time during the automated simulation, the user can press P to pause the game (and ENTER to start it again).
-If the simulation is paused, the user will then be given the option to use the arrow keys to navigate forward and backwards through each state.
+If the simulation is paused, the user will then be given the option to use the arrow keys to navigate forward and backwards through each update.

 We're unsure at the moment if it would be better to use arrow keys or a slider.
 We feel that a slider would be easier to move many steps at a time (for example if you want to move 200 steps then you just move the slider to near the end of the program, rather than having to press a key 200 times).
 However, we realized that the slider will need to know the finishing time of the program in order to have an end point, and this could prove impossible if the program has no end (For example in Segregation if the similarity percentage is too high and the program keeps running indefinitely).
 For this reason we decided to start with the arrow keys, as it would be something that definitely works, but if we feel that a slider is possible, we would try to implement it as best we could.